sakaiproject/sakai-release/README.md

 # Tagging
 The maven plugin that would typically handle this is the scm plugin http://maven.apache.org/scm/maven-scm-plugin/ but currently there is an issue with this plugin and our project structuring see http://jira.codehaus.org/browse/SCM-342.

-So there is ruby script in this project directory that
+There is ruby script in this project directory (sakaitag.rb) that

 1. Reads through the .externals file
 2. Take each branch and make tags off of it (domaketags)